-My 7-month-old baby has diarrhea suddenly and is not teething.
-He poops at least 7-10 times a day, but previously he used to poop only twice a day.
-Our doctor advised to change to lactose free, when he has diarrhea but it is not working.
+My 7-month-old baby suddenly has diarrhea and is not teething.
+He poops at least 7-10 times a day, but previously he used to poop only twice daily.
+Our doctor advised changing to lactose-free formula when he has diarrhea, but it is not working.

 Possible Reasons For Diarrhea In 7-Month-Old Babies

-The number of bowel movements per day can vary greatly between babies and also between days for the same baby and still be normal.
+The number of bowel movements per day can vary significantly between babies and also between days for the same baby and still be normal.

-However, since your baby is so “old”, a change from pooping twice per day to 10 times per day, really should have some underlying cause.
+However, since your baby is so “old,” changing from pooping twice to 10 times per day should have some underlying cause.

 As you mention, teething is sometimes one.

-Other common reasons for frequent pooping and diarrhea are a cold, a stomach bug or introduction of new solid foods.
-Antibiotics and milk protein allergy are another common reasons.
+Other common reasons for frequent pooping and diarrhea are a cold, a stomach bug, or the introduction of new solid foods.
+Antibiotics and milk protein allergies are other common reasons.

 Sometimes, after a cold, babies become intolerant to lactose for a limited time period and get diarrhea.
 I guess this could be a reason for your doctor’s recommendation to switch to lactose-free formula.
 You will have to continue with that for a couple of weeks to see if it makes a difference.

-A stomach bug, (bacteria or a viral infection) is of course a common reason for diarrhea in both children and adults.
+A stomach bug (bacteria or a viral infection) is a common reason for diarrhea in children and adults.
 Most stomach bugs also come with vomiting, but not always.

-A common viral infection for babies younger than 2 years old is the Rotavirus – unles your baby has received vaccination?
+A common viral infection for babies younger than two years old is the Rotavirus – unless your baby has received the vaccination.

 Antibiotics causing diarrhea

-You should be aware that foods with lots of fibers and foods that are known to soften stools in babies, can result in diarrhea for some babies.
-So go easy with whole-grain products to your son!
+You should be aware that foods with lots of fiber and foods that are known to soften stools in babies can result in diarrhea for some babies.
+So go easy with whole-grain products for your son!

 If none of this is relevant to your baby’s situation, go see your doctor again and try something else so y’all can narrow it down to the right thing that works for your child.